Pattern Replication Risk¶

 Pattern replication is an agent absorbing codebase conventions and reproducing them at scale: deprecated APIs, legacy error handling, and hand-rolled utilities you meant to retire.

 Agents learn from what they find.
-When an agent scans your codebase, it treats golden-path implementations and legacy workarounds equally.
-Suboptimal patterns propagate faster than any team can review them — faithful reproduction, not a prompting failure.
+When an agent scans your codebase, it treats golden-path implementations and legacy workarounds the same.
+Poor patterns spread faster than any team can review them.
+This is faithful reproduction, not a prompting failure.

 graph LR